Payment-method icon

 Received

 The shopper has completed the payment but the final result is not yet known.
 It may take minutes or hours for the Open Banking payments network to confirm this.
-Inform the shopper that you've received their order, and are waiting for the payment to be completed.
+Inform the shopper that you have received their order, and are waiting for the payment to be completed.

 You will receive the final result of the payment in an AUTHORISATION webhook.